Ajoke23/eos2ta5-model-validation/README.md

 - [1000molecules_prediction.csv](https://github.com/Ajoke23/eos2ta5-model-validation/blob/main/Data/Output/1000molecules_prediction.csv) - output of the predicted value using the 1000molecule data.

 ## Result
 To evaluate the result of the model, I set a threshold probability values of 0.5.
 So i classified my probability values as hERG blockers and hERG non blocker.
-The result is evualated in a scatterplot and barchat.
+The result is evaluated in a scatterplot and barchat.
 All the plot can be found in this [link](https://github.com/Ajoke23/eos2ta5-model-validation/tree/main/figures)

 # WEEK 2: TASK 2